rudifa/ios-gameofchats/README.md

 Something is not right, image is centered horizontally, title.View background is not red any more.

-Added containerView, with image and nameLabel
+Added containerView, with image and nameLabel.

 ### Ep 8 - How to Send Messages

+Revised ```func setupNavbarWith(user: UserData)```

+Tap on user image or name in MessageView navbar works - presents the new ChatLogController.
+Problem: on Back from ChatLogController, tap does not work (and the red background color of the titleView is lost temporarily); it works again after an Edit/Cancel.

+TODO nameLabel vertical anchors should follow those of profileImageView